katsucodes247/bitcoinpy-www/content/docs/python-bitcoinlib/p2wpkh.md

 signature = seckey.sign(sighash) + bytes([SIGHASH_ALL])

 # Construct a witness for this transaction input.
 The public key is given in
-# the witness so that the appropriate redeem_script can be calculated by
+# the witness so that the appropriate redeemScript can be calculated by
 # anyone.
 The original scriptPubKey had only the Hash160 hash of the public
 # key, not the public key itself, and the redeem script can be entirely
 # re-constructed (from implicit template) if given just the public key.
 So the